4nx/mosquitto/README.md

 docker volume create mosquitto-data docker volume create mosquitto-log
 ```
-Those volumes will be placed e.g. within ``/var/lib/docker/volumes`` or the corresponding standard docker path on you system.
+Those volumes will be placed e.g. within ``/var/lib/docker/volumes`` or the corresponding standard docker path on your system.

 #### Running from command line